jasl8r/sciencefair/rules.md

 </center>

 <br/>
-There are two types of projects that can be performed for the Science Fair.
+There are two types of projects that can be performed for the Science Showcase.

 <br/>